Public transport in Debrecen: DKV

-The company was founded in 1883 under the name Debrecen Local Tramway Company.
-They started providing public transport on 2 October 1884 with horse-drawn and steam-powered trams.
+The company was founded in 1883 as Debrecen Local Tramway Company.
+It started providing public transport on 2 October 1884 with horse-drawn and steam-powered trams.
 The first electric tram started operating in 1911.
-From 1906 the town of Hajdúsámson and later, the town of Nyírbátor were connected to Debrecen by municipal railway, also operated by the same company.
+From 1906 the towns of Hajdúsámson and, later, Nyírbátor were connected to Debrecen by a railway, also operated by the same company.

 By the 1940s there were already ten tram lines.
 On 2 June 1944 the city was bombed, and the tramway system was seriously damaged.
 It was repaired by 1947, and seven tram lines served the city until the 1970s, which brought a decrease in the popularity of trams.
 Tramways were demolished all over the country, the role of trams was taken over by buses.
-Today Debrecen is one of only four Hungarian cities to have a tram line, but even here only one line survived.
+Today Debrecen is one of only four Hungarian cities to have trams, although only one line survived.
 The importance of DKV decreased, and the company lost its leading role in the public transport of Debrecen.

-Trolleybuses started operating in 1985, taking over several lines which used to be tram-operated until the 1970s.
+Trolleybuses started operating in 1985, taking over several lines which, until the 1970s, had been tram-operated.

-The company became state property on 15 July 1950.
-Today it is owned by the city.
+The company became state property on 15 July 1950, and is now owned by the city.